Header

 Scheduled Sessions

-• The discussion group ("The Westside Genealogy Group") sessions mentioned above are scheduled for the second Sunday of every other month, starting January.
+• The discussion group ("The Westside Genealogy Group") sessions mentioned above are scheduled for the second Sunday of every other month, starting in January.
 The location was originally a local library conference room, but to accommodate the virus we have had on-line meetings.
 We have continued the on-line meeting format, and this has proven convenient for participants.
 It has also allowed participation by people connecting from as far away as the UK and a ship in the North Sea!
 Topics are driven by the interests of participants and their willingness to share research techniques and findings.
 Add your voice to the discussions!
-Use the form below to join or see the group site.
+The group site is located here.
+You can request membership using the form below.

 Backlinks: